Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 Do you accept transfer students?

-Yes, from accredited Master of Divinity programs.
-Upon admittance, you may petition to have your credits assessed for transferability.
-Regardless of how many transfer credits are accepted, you must complete a minimum of two-years of study at Starr King.
+Yes, from accredited graduate degree programs that have taught similar coursework or skills.
+Prior to admittance, you may petition to have your credits assessed for transferability or shared credit.
+Regardless of how many transfer credits are accepted, you must complete a minimum of half of your study at Starr King (at least 45 of the 90 credit MDiv or 24 of the 48 credit MASC).

 Can I receive credit for previous related life experience and education?

 Previous life experience and education are highly valued and taken into consideration during the admissions process.
 On average, one-third to one-fourth of each entering class possesses at least one master’s degree and many more have significant public interest/public service experience; your scholastic and vocational achievements will enhance your experience here and make your presence a welcomed addition to the school.
-Academic credit for prior degrees earned, however, is not transferable toward an SKSM degree program.
+Academic credit for prior degrees earned can be assessed for shared credit (similar to transfer, but used for those that have already earned the degree).
 Academic credit for life experiences that take place during the course of your degree program matriculation at Starr King, in the form of independent study, special reading courses, and write-ups, is available.
+Additionally, for some students, we can also evaluate life experiences for Advanced Standing.
+For more information, please email .

 Do you consider applicants without bachelor degrees?